Research

 Excess input VATs cannot be refunded in China, which causes a heavy financial burden for firms.
 Using the China National Tax Survey Database (NTSD), this paper explores the relation between input VAT credit carryovers and corporate income tax avoidance behavior.
 We find that the ratio of input VAT credit carryovers (IVCCs) scaled to cash inflow is negatively associated with effective corporate income tax rates (ETRs).
 In addition, we find that the tax avoidance activities of firms can be carried out by increasing their costs deducted before tax to underreport their profits.
 Finally, to explore the causal effect of input VAT credit carryovers on corporate income tax avoidance, we investigated the impact of a recent VAT reform that allowed VAT refunds for excess input VAT credits in 18 industries in 2018 using the China Stock Market & Accounting Research Database (CSMAR).
 The results indicate that refunding excess input VAT credits could improve corporate tax compliance.

-How Does Land Use Policy Affect Local Labor Market and Housing Market? with Meng-Ting Chen (PDF)
+How Does Land Use Policy Affect Local Labor Market and Housing Market? with Meng-Ting Chen (under review, PDF)

 Selected Work in Progress